 The water management model allows the simulation of reservoirs for flood protection, water supply and low-flow control.
 Irrigation and transmission lines are also possible.
 The agricultural module includes the simulation of cropping sequences, fertilisation and harvesting and the associated nutrient cycles.
 The vegetation module simulates the dynamic growth of different forest types as well as grassland and shrubland.

-SWIM is a spatially semi-distributed model (it uses a three-level disaggregation scheme from catchment to sub-catchment to hydrotope) that generally operates in a daily time step.
+SWIM is a spatially semi-distributed model (it uses a three-level disaggregation scheme from catchment to sub-catchment to hydrotope) that generally operates at a daily time step.
 Model setup and post-processing are supported by a GIS interface.
 Results are presented as time series and maps for a range of variables.

 The SWIM model has been implemented and applied in various projects worldwide to investigate the consequences of climate and land use change on the water-energy-food nexus and on hydroclimatic extremes (see e.g. in Hattermann et al. 2011, 2014, and for an overview Krysanova et al. 2015), and has in addition participated in various model intercomparison studies (see e.g. Hattermann et al. 2017 and 2018).